-The first thing I do when I am trying to solve a starting problem on a string trimmer is replace the maintenance items: fuel filter, air filter and spark plug.
+The first thing I do when I am trying to solve a starting problem on a string trimmer replaces the maintenance items: fuel filter, air filter, and spark plug.
 This will rule out the simple items as the cause of the problem.

 The engine needs clean air to start and run.
 To get clean air, an air filter is used to prevent dirt and debris from entering the air intake.
 When the filter isn’t changed out regularly, it can become plugged and not allow air to pass through the filter.

 Never operate your string trimmer without an air filter, even if it is just for a short period so you can finish a task.
 Dirt in the engine can cause significant engine damage which may result in having to buy a new string trimmer.

 Solution: Remove the filter and wipe out any remaining dirt from the air filter housing.
 Replace a dirty air filter with a new air filter.

 Bad Spark Plug